 Transfer to Sofia Airport.

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation and catering as in the itinerary; English-speaking guide; entry charges to caves and museums and all local taxes.
+Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation in 3* hotels, en-suite rooms incl. breakfast; English-speaking guide; entry charges to caves and museums and all local taxes.

 Price does not include: extra food and drink; mountain maps; medical insurance; personal expenses; spa procedure fees.